the-crypt-keeper/LLooM/README.md

 Conceptually this idea is similar to beamsearching, tracking multiple candidates at once, but with a human in the loop and unlimited beams.

+# News

+*06/02* Released **v0.3** with [vLLM](https://github.com/vllm-project/vllm) support and a quality of life improvement: if a suggestion beam starts with a stop token, it will be allowed to continue.

 # Screenshot

 ![LLooM Screenshot](screenshot.png "LLooM Screenshot")